MNM-LU/AAV-library/README.md

 The depository is structured around a Dockerfile which enables the build of a self-contained encapulation of all required dependencies, including R-studio, bowtie2 et.c., The version presented in the paper can be downloaded pre-built from Docker Hub (See below).

 # Sequencing datasets
-The raw sequencing files have been uploaded to the NCBI SRA with the project number SRP149133.
+The raw sequencing files have been uploaded to the NCBI SRA with the Accession number PRJNA473475 ( https://www.ncbi.nlm.nih.gov/bioproject/PRJNA473475 ).
 These data will be publicly released at the point of publication.
 Until then, the entire sequencing dataset can be downloaded as a single (9.4GB) compressed file using the following command (in Linux/MacOS):

 ```
 wget https://www.dropbox.com/s/6wugrf85ekffqdc/AAVlib-SRA.tar.gz